danielefongo/microscope/readme.md

 ## Disclaimer

-The project is full of bugs and still in development (until I abandon the project, as always :D)
+The project is still in development, so expect the API to change.

 ## Base setup